LeoJG49/LeoJG49/README.md

 ## Hi there ✌️

-##I'm Leo, a junior Front-end Developer.
+I'm Leo, a junior Front-end Developer.

+I desing and build whatever it comes to my mind.

+My main tech is HTML, CSS, JavaScript, GSAP and Git.
+However, I'm learning React at the moment for a massive power up!

 <!--
 **LeoJG49/LeoJG49** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.